Defent/DMS_Exile/README.md

 - [Nawuko](https://github.com/Nawuko) for catching a silly mistake :P
 - [shaworth](https://github.com/shaworth) and [KawaiiPotato](https://github.com/KawaiiPotato) for making the README all nice and pretty :)
 - [maca134](http://maca134.co.uk/portfolio/m3editor-arma-3-map-editor/) for M3Editor Stuff
+- [Darth Rogue from SOA](http://soldiersofanarchy.net/) for the awesome base for the first DMS static mission :D
 - Everbody's feedback on [the DMS thread on exile forums](http://www.exilemod.com/topic/61-dms-defents-mission-system/?do=findComment&comment=242)

 ___

 # Roadmap:
 #### Continuous Optimization + Improvements.

-#### Static Mission(s):
-* Create a sample static mission on the salt flats for Altis.
-Maybe other samples for other maps later on.
-* Implement a function that continues to spawn AI on a static mission.
-* Create a kick-ass static AI base :P
 * Implement the ability to "freeze" and "unfreeze" AI when there are no players nearby to improve performance.
+This will be under testing with a few selected server owners/community members.
+If you would like to participate in testing, please send a PM to [eraser1 on Exile Forums](http://www.exilemod.com/profile/96-eraser1/).

 #### AI Heli Paratroopers/air support.